adraismawur/codeveloping-workshop/readme.md

 - You have python installed

 ### Forking this repository
-Only one of the people in your team needs to fork this repository.
+❗Only one of the people in your team needs to fork this repository.

 In order to do this, follow these steps: